Can I get Virgin Media in my area?

 Virgin Media Bundles

 Virgin has built four ‘Big’ bundles, which include varying mixtures of broadband, TV and phone to suit your needs.
-They range from the Big Easy, which comes with 50Mbps broadband, 60+ TV channels and a weekend call plan, to the Big Kahuna, which comes with 200Mbps broadband, 230+ channels, BT Sport and unlimited weekend calls.
+They range from the Big Easy, which comes with 50Mbps broadband, 60+ TV channels and a weekend call plan, to the VIP bundle, which comes with 200Mbps broadband, 240+ channels, BT Sport, Sky Sports, Sky Movies and unlimited calls.

 Bundling everything together is a simpler and cheaper way to receive your services.
-For those who don’t want a TV package, Virgin Media also offers a broadband and phone only bundle (the Big Connection).
+For those who don’t want a TV package, Virgin Media also offers a broadband and phone only bundle.

 How long does Virgin Media broadband, TV and phone take to install and activate?